vibek44/blogfrontend/README.md

 //personal note,forwardRef is use to pass the ref and later access the ref to and from child component and useImperativeHandle to access the function in child component

-eslint is used as linter for static code analysis
+eslint is used as linter for static code analysis(source code errors,and stylistic issuuses to improve code quality)